ctfs/write-ups-2014/asis-ctf-finals-2014/asis-calc/README.md

 We reverse the code of the unknown token (circled in red).
 We notice that it loads one _unknown byte value_, and uses this unknown byte to decrypt a buffer on the stack.
 Once decrypted, this buffer is interpreted as ASCII data and printed to the console.

-The solution is the force the execution to the unknown token, try all 256 bytes, let it decrypt and output the buffer, and see whether it contains a flag.
+The solution is to force the execution to the unknown token, try all 256 bytes, let it decrypt and output the buffer, and see whether it contains a flag.
 We can script this using gdb:

 ```python
 $ cat .gdbinit